What is NLP and does NLP work?

 PROGRAMMING: people interact as a system in which experience and communication are composed of sequences of patterns or “programs”.
 His work gave birth to the Neuro Linguistic Programming or as we like to call it, NLP.

-Now I, Tina, am trained in AUNLP (The American University of NLP) which uses psychology rather than programming because psychology comes from “psyche” meaning “spirit” and “ology”, the “study of systems”.
+I am trained in AUNLP (The American University of NLP) which uses psychology rather than programming because psychology comes from “psyche” meaning “spirit” and “ology”, the “study of systems”.

 How does NLP work?